What is Cost to Serve?

 By applying CTS correctly, companies can:

-3. Define freight and discount policies aligned with profitability;
+- Defining freight and discount policies in line with profitability;

-4. Segregate customers in strategic groups (high margin, medium margin, loss-making).
+- Segregate customers into strategic groups (high margin, medium margin, loss-making)

-A study by Finext shows that in the fresh produce sector, CTS is essential for dealing with shelf-life restrictions and reduced margins.
+A Finext study shows that in the fresh produce sector, CTS is essential for dealing with shelf-life restrictions and reduced margins.

 Global cases and trends